stwklu/CMPUT_412_code/src/comp4/README.md

 # Parking with GMapping, AMCL and ARTags
-* This project is intended for competition #3 in CMPUT 412 at University of Alberta.
+* This project is intended for competition #4 and #5 in CMPUT 412 at University of Alberta.
 All rights reserved.

 ## Purpose
 This project is a warehouse robot prototype using vision signal.